mweel1/usa_high_level/index.md

       link: /bio

 features:
-  - title: Government Services for Operating Systems
+  - title: Personal Profile
-    details: A set of government services that integrate with mobile phones, car operating systems, TV systems, and gaming systems to bridge communication gaps between the government and its citizens.
-Today we depend on corporations to handle governmental roles in our devices, and the further they take those roles on the further our risk is increased of governmental takeover.
+    details: A personal profile is a personal server of sorts thats allows citizens to store information that is related to them.
+    link: /grants/personal-profile

-  - title: American Internet
+  - title: United States Internet
     details: Making the internet safe and prosperous for American citizens by providing a private domain system.
 Which includes licensing capabilities, revocation capabilities, government ID verification, and content filtering and security using Artificial Intelligence.
+    link: /USA-internet

   - title: Real-time E-Check System
     details: A real-time e-check system will allow American citizens to transfer money electronically in real-time with no costs to each other.
 A jury system that allows judgement against buyers and sellers where domains can be fined and/or revoked for fraud.